 - 1 can 15.5oz red beans, drained and rinsed

 - 2 tablespoons neutral oil like avocado or canola

 - Enough water to come ⅓ of the way up pot

 - Rinse rice until water runs clear.
 Set aside.

-- Heat oil in a non-stick pot or enamel coated cast iron pot.
-Saute green seasoning or onion, garlic, thyme, a minute or two.
+- Heat oil in a non-stick pot or enamel-coated cast iron pot.
+Saute green seasoning or onion, garlic, and thyme for a minute or two.

-- Add rice, sazon packet, adobo, sazon tropical seasoning, salt, paprika, garlic powder, and herbs.
-Mix until rice is completely coated.
+- Add rice, sazon packet, adobo, salt, paprika, garlic powder, and herbs.
+Stir until rice is completely coated with the seasonings.

-- Bring to a boil for 2-3 minutes then reduce heat to low and let simmer 20-22 minutes.
+- Bring to a boil for 2-3 minutes, then reduce heat to low and let simmer for 20-22 minutes.

-- When rice is done, fluff with fork then spread on a baking sheet or long foil pan.
+- When rice is done, fluff with a fork, then spread on a baking sheet or long aluminum foil pan.
 Allow rice to cool.